mastermindg/Devour-Drupal-Module/README.md

 Here is the roadmap for development for Devour:

-## Phase 1: Create basic functional product
+## Phase 1: Create basic functionality
 1. Database table for storing system settings (adding sites)
 2. What data I need to extract data - (Site name,User specific data)
 3. Table for storing user settings (perferences) Array of data in table for now